 Little did Dr. Pauza know that decades later, his research using Fibrin, an FDA-approved substance used off-label in the Discseel® Procedure to heal the spine by making it younger would provide him the closest possible look into Ötzi’s life and death.

 Dr. Pauza’s New Understanding of Ӧtzi the Iceman’s Death

-Using knowledge from his research and experience using Fibrin to heal torn spinal discs, Dr. Pauza has been able to determine the precise timeframe associated with healing injuries and the biologic characteristics associated with those healing times.
+Using knowledge from his research and experience using Fibrin off-label to heal torn spinal discs, Dr. Pauza has been able to determine the precise timeframe associated with healing injuries and the biologic characteristics associated with those healing times.
 This is what allowed him to accurately describe the events leading up to Ötzi the Iceman’s death.

 Dr. Pauza has found that when we heal, a molecule called Fibrin, which is present inside all of us, causes us to heal.
 When this happens, Fibrin displays specific characteristics throughout healing.
 Because those specific characteristics were perfectly preserved in Ötzi the Iceman’s frozen body, it allowed Dr. Pauza to peer through a window to see events that occurred over 5,300 years ago.

 Dr. Pauza’s interpretation of data, collected using three-dimensional Atomic Force Microscopy (AFM), revealed insight allowing us to now have more details about Ötzi the Iceman’s life than even the Iceman even knew about himself.
 By analyzing what was locked within his frozen blood and tissue healing, Dr. Pauza was able to find information that even the archeological experts missed during their decades of studying him.

 Archeological scientists originally concluded that Ӧtzi lived in relatively good health, followed by a quick and painless death due to bleeding from a single fatal stab to the base of his neck.
 However, his final hours were very different from this previous conclusion.